amnahsiddiqa/Cloud_nfcore_pipelines/README.md

-# nf-core pipelines on scale
+# nf-core pipelines at scale

 - Tests for running nf-core pipelines on GCP for now
 - Each directory has documentation of setting and testing  individual pipelines supported by nf-core or nextflow in Google cloud env.